Blogpost · March 19, 2026

 • Production systems where reliability is critical.

-• Applications that need to call APIs or databases.
+• Applications that need to trigger API calls or database writes.

 Approach 4: Pydantic for Schema Validation